Printing hardware

 Sous-vide cooker

 I use a big bucket of water (actually a plastic storage bin), and a sous-vide cooker.
 The actual sous-vide used does not really matter as long as it can maintain that low-ish temperature on a big volume of water efficiently.
 The one I have is a cheap one from one of those cheap ones you can find from Amazon.
-The brand is called “Wancle”, it’s 1100 watts, and I have used it for RA-4 print and C-41 development with no issues.
+The brand is called “Wancle”, it’s 1100 watts, and I have used it for RA-4 print and C-41/E-6 development with no issues.

 Thermometer